simonhw/middle-earth-champion/README.md

 - To ensure data is correct before submission.

 #### Returning Visitor Goals
-- To check their child's position in the waiting list.
+- To check their child's position on a waiting list.

 #### Frequent Visitor Goals
-- To view and delete entries on the list.
+- To view and delete entries on a waiting list.

 ## Design
 ### Lucidchart Flowchart
-An inital concept was developed in a flowchart to give a good sense of the flow of the program and how the users would interact with inputs.
+An initial concept was developed in a flowchart to give a good sense of the flow of the program and how the users would interact with inputs.

 ![Lucidchart flowchart version 1](assets/images/readme/flowchart_v2.png)